tradestation/webapi-docs-v2/en/getting-started/api-versioning.md

 API-consumers must pass the `APIVersion` via the querystring on each request.

-The current API implementation versions are:
+For example, the current API version is:

-* 20101026 - Original WebAPI
+* [20150101](../../versions/20150101) - Global/Japanese Equities release.

-* 20150101 - Japanese Equities release.
+NOTE: For legacy applications, omitting the `APIVersion` parameter will continue to route to [version 20101026](../../versions/20101026), but will be deprecated at some point in the near future, so its in your best interest to start specifying the APIVersion you wish to receive.

-NOTE: For legacy applications, omitting the `APIVersion` parameter will continue to work, but will be deprecated at some point in the near future, so its in your best interest to start specifying the APIVersion you wish to receive.
+See [Available Versions](../../versions) for more details on what changes are included in each API version.

 ### Versioning Rules